jklappert/FireFly/README.md

 * [GMP](https://gmplib.org/) >= 6.1

 ## Building FireFly
 FireFly uses CMake to generate files for build automation.
-To build FireFly one should first create a seperate `build` diredctory inside FireFly's top directory.
+To build FireFly one should first create a seperate `build` directory inside FireFly's top directory.
 Afterwards, `cmake` should be called:
 ```
 cd $FIREFLY_PATH
 mkdir build
 cd build
 cmake -DWITH_FLINT=true .. # Without FLINT: -DWITH_FLINT=false or omit this
 ```
 After calling `cmake` the build directory contains all required build files.
-Assuming that GNU make is sued, one can start the build by running
+Assuming that GNU make is used, one can start the build by running
 ```
 make
 ```